KarelKubat/jdcal/README.md

 ### 46 BC

-In 46 BC the Roman consul Julius Caesar proposed a reform to the previously used lunisolar calendar (which, unsuccessfully, tried to combine both the solar and lunar cycles).
+In the year that we refer to as *46 BC* the Roman consul Julius Caesar proposed a reform to the previously used lunisolar calendar (which, unsuccessfully, tried to combine both the solar and lunar cycles).
 The new calendar would be solely based on Solar timing, Lunar cycles would be computed separately.
 This Julian calendar would have 365.25 days per year: every February would have 28 days, except for years evenly divisible by four.
 Then the year would be a leap year and Februrary would have 29 days.
 This calendar took effect on January 1st 45 BC by edict.
 JC was after all *Pontifex Maximus*, or Supreme High Priest.
 That year needed 445 days (!) to synchronize the previous (and hopelessly out of sync) calendar with the Solar cycle.

+Romans would generally avoid numbering years (they'd refer to a date as "in the year of consul so-and-so") or they would refer to a year *Ab Urbe Condita*, from the founding of the City, which is probably 753 BC.
 Julius Caesar of course had no notion of *45 BC*.
-The zero coordinate on the time axis was added much later, but for the purpose of conversions this is not relevant.
+A coordinate shift of the time axis and BC/AD counting were added much later, around 525 AD, when the West Roman empire collapsed.
+An interesting fact is that when introducing BC/AC and the new time axis, the number zero was yet not recognized.
+Calendars using BC/AD go from December 31st, 1 BC to January 1st, 1 AD.

-Dates back to 500 BC were backdated to the Julian calendar (probably because dates before 500 BC were unknown anyway).
-So we can say that the Julian calendar *started* 500 BC in the sense that one may find documents of Roman origin referring to such dates -- though such documents will be more recent than 45 BC.
+Dates going back to 500 BC were backdated to the Julian calendar (probably because dates before 500 BC were unknown anyway).
+So we can say that the Julian calendar *started* 500 BC in the sense that one may find documents of Roman origin referring to such dates -- though such documents will be written after the introduction of the Julian calendar, so after 45 BC.

 The Julian calendar was unfortunately not entirely precise.
 It would postpone a Solar day too often, by too frequently scheduling February 29th.
 By the year 1500, the longest day (Midsummer night) was on June 11th, instead of the 21st.
 And the spring Equinox was equally far from March 21st, which gravely hampered the calculations of the Easter festivities.